Debt Settlement: What YOU SHOULD KNOW

 The process begins when you enter into a contract with a debt settlement company.
-You will be instructed to stop making any interest or principal payments directly to your creditors and, instead, begin to make monthly payments to the debt settlement company to build up a lump sum payment in a holding account.
+You will be instructed to stop making any interest or principal payments directly to your creditors and, instead, make monthly payments to the debt settlement company to build up a lump sum payment in a holding account.

 The debt settlement company typically does not contact your creditors to negotiate your settlement until you have built up enough funds in the holding account to cover its fees and to start negotiations with creditors.
 This usually takes several months of payments.
 Once the debt settlement company feels there is enough money to start negotiations, it will attempt to negotiate your debt with each of your creditors separately.

-If any of your creditors refuse the suggested settlement plan, your debt with that creditor would then be excluded from the plan and you will still owe that creditor the full amount of your debt, including accrued interest.
+If any of your creditors refuse the suggested settlement plan, your debt with that creditor would be excluded from the plan and you will still owe that creditor the full amount of your debt, including accrued interest.

 All debt settlement companies receive fees or payment for their services.
 In some cases, the initial monthly payment you make goes directly to the company as “administrative fees”.
 Other companies request a lump sum fee upfront, or may take a percentage of each of your monthly payments.
 Fees vary from province to province, but average fee totals range from $1,500 to over $3,000, depending on your debt level.